kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 Kubernetes maintains a multi-architecture image `k8s.gcr.io/pause:3.5` that supports Linux as well as Windows.

-Microsoft maintains a Windows pause infrastructure container at `mcr.microsoft.com/oss/kubernetes/pause:3.5`.
+Microsoft maintains a Windows pause infrastructure container with Linux and Windows amd64 images at `mcr.microsoft.com/oss/kubernetes/pause:3.5`.
 This image is built from the same source as the Kubernetes maintained image but all of the Windows binaries are (authenticode signed)[https://docs.microsoft.com/en-us/windows-hardware/drivers/install/authenticode] by Microsoft.

 #### Compute